-Before ever speaking to Jack, though, I will have to have a prep conversation with the referrer that anticipates and qualifies all the known causes of referral failure.
+Before ever speaking to Jack, though, I will have to do a few things.

 When you speak with Jack again, don’t forget the lesson you just learned and assume the securities issue is still Jack’s action imperative.
 His environment is particularly dynamic right now.
 Always reconfirm.
 By the time you meet, the securities problem may have been eclipsed by something else.
 If so, be prepared to abandon it in favor of whatever is most pressing then.

 Whatever issue commands the agenda, learn the hard deadline for a solution, and lead Jack through a dialog that results in him quantifying the economic importance of the problem.
 This not only reconfirms its priority, but also establishes a very high ROI for the cost:value relationship for your legal fees.

 By doing so, you get Jack to do something really important for you: position your solution as a return on investment rather than a cost.

 Next, we’ll focus on the actual sales investigation meeting.

 In 2013, we surveyed lawyers about their level of business-generation confidence.
 It was eye-opening.

 In the intervening six years, competition and pressure has ramped up: